I'm going through terrific "Essentials C# 4.0" - Mark Michaelis.

 Abstract classes

-Cannot be instantiated independently
+Cannot be instantiated independentlyfrom their derived classes.

 Abstract class constructors are called